 3. Mold Growth Prevention

-When there’s moist in the area, expect it to become breeding ground for mold.
+When there’s moisture in the area, expect it to become a breeding ground for mold.
 Rapid mold growth is due to moisture.
 There are varieties of mold that are considered toxic.
 During the restoration process, the company will deal with the problem by removing mold safely.
 They will also take some safety measures to protect your home from future fungal growth.

 4. Dealing With Insurance Policies